TomCoded/beautify/README.md

 `cd scenes`

-*One process rendering to screen*
+*One process rendering to screen:*

 `beautify -s sample.dat -n 3000 -N 20 -d 0.1 -D 0.2`

-*Four processes rendering to screen*
+*Four processes rendering to screen:*

 `mpirun -n 4 beautify -s sample.dat -n 3000 -N 20 -d 0.1 -D 0.2`

+If four display windows open, you may be running a process compiled with g++ instead of mpiCC.
+Run `make clean` and then configure and install again, being sure MPI is installed and that you passed --enable-mpi to configure.

-*Two processes rendering one hundred frames to files and the screen*
+*Two processes rendering one hundred frames to files and the screen:*

 `mpirun -n 2 beautify -s sample.dat -n 3000 -N 20 -d 0.1 -D 0.2 -F outfilename -f 100`

-*Two processes rendering one hundred frames to files only*
+*Two processes rendering one hundred frames to files only:*

 `mpirun -n 2 beautify -s sample.dat -n 3000 -N 20 -d 0.1 -D 0.2 -F outfilename -f 100 -S`